 How to Get Help at Melrose Recovery Group

 Now that you understand what does pharmacological support mean for recovery, you can get the help that you need.
 Melrose Recovery Group is an addiction treatment program for men and women in Los Angeles, California.
 Not only do we help people in Los Angeles, but we serve all of the surrounding areas, as well.
-Aside from medically assisted treatment, we offer a wide range of therapies such as:
+Aside from medically assisted treatment, we offer a wide range of addiction therapies such as:

 Don’t let withdrawal symptoms prevent you from beginning recovery.
 To learn more about our programs, call us today at 866-271-3438.